MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/formContext-data-entity/includes/save-description.md

-Saves the row synchronously with the options to close the form or open a new form after the save is completed.
+Saves the record synchronously with the options to close the form or open a new form after the save is completed.